 When should I pledge?

 We have condensed the pledging season this year.
 We begin in early October and will conclude with Ingathering Sunday on All Saints Day, November 1, when we will ask God’s blessing upon all the pledges we have received for 2021.
-Of course, new pledges are also welcomed and appreciated after November 17 and throughout the year.
+Of course, new pledges are also welcomed and appreciated after November 1 and throughout the year.